gummesson/jekyll-rake-boilerplate/README.md

 `rake draft["Post title"]` creates a new post in the `_drafts` directory by reading the default template file, adding the title you've specified and generating a filename.

-`rake publish["post-title"]` moves a post from the `_drafts` directory to the `_posts` directory and appends the current date to it.
-If there's no post title in the task it'll instead list all of the posts in the `_drafts` directory.
+`rake publish` moves a post from the `_drafts` directory to the `_posts` directory and appends the current date to it.
+It'll list all drafts and then you'll get to choose which draft to move by providing a number.

 `rake page["Page title","Path/to/folder"]` creates a new page.
 If the file path is not specified the page will get placed in the site's source directory.